 Here are recommended approaches and best practices you can apply in your environment.

-Approach 1: OneLogin Identity Federation and Automated Provisioning with AWS SSO
+Approach 1: OneLogin Identity Federation and Automated Provisioning with AWS IAM

-Leverage OneLogin’s integration with AWS SSO to enable Single Sign-On authentication into different AWS accounts managed under AWS Control Tower.
+Leverage OneLogin’s integration with AWS IAM to enable Single Sign-On authentication into different AWS accounts managed under AWS Control Tower.

 Approach 2: OneLogin Identity Federation and Automated Provisioning to AWS Accounts